Overview

 Prerequisites

-Before an integration can begin, partner carriers and Sorted must provide the following:
+Before an integration can begin, carriers and Sorted must provide the following:

 Carriers